-Music: Music is incorporated into the daily curriculum of our Wee Three and Primary students through songs at circle time and through the study of the composer of the month.
-Our Music Teacher also provides formal music instruction to all our students, Wee Three through sixth grade.
+Music is incorporated into the daily curriculum of our Wee Threes and Primary students through songs at circle time and through the study of the composer of the month.
+Our Music Teacher also provides formal music instruction to all our students, Wee Threes through sixth grade.

-Art: Art is also incorporated into the daily curriculum of our Wee Three and Primary students through practical life activities and the study of the artist of the month.
-Our Art Teacher provides formal art classes for all Elementary students where they explore a variety of media.
+Art is also incorporated into the daily curriculum of our Wee Threes and Primary students through practical life activities and the study of the artist of the month.
+Our Art Teacher provides formal art classes for all Primary 3 and Elementary students where they explore a variety of media.

-Spanish: Spanish is introduced in first grade and continues through sixth grade.
+Spanish is introduced in the Primary 3 Program and continues through sixth grade.

-Physical Education: Physical Education is incorporated into the Wee Threes and Primary students' curriculum through outdoor play as well as movement activities within the classroom.
-Elementary students have a more formal physical education curriculum including weekly yoga for third to sixth grade students.
+Physical Education and health are incorporated into the Wee Threes and Primary students' curriculum through outdoor play as well as movement activities within the classroom.
+Primary 3 and Elementary students have a more formal physical education and health curriculum.

 Do you have an Open House?
 When can I visit?

 We hold our annual Open House in November.
 The Open House provides parents with an opportunity to tour the school, visit in the classroom, meet the staff, and talk with parents of currently enrolled students.
 Parents and children are welcome to attend.